FAQ - English

 The region that the camera unit of a Telraam S2 can see extends from nearly all the way vertically down, to slightly above the horizon.
 As a result there is practically no part of the street where it could not detect road users, with the exception of people passing right underneath the window, but at such angles the chances are high that part of the window or the building would be in the way anyway.

 In most cases, however, this wide field of view is unnecessary, as traffic occurs in a much narrower range, and Telraam does not need to monitor areas which are free of traffic, such as the sky, the buildings across the road, or a front garden in front of your house.
 This is why Telraam S2 has the capability to restrict the FOV to a more limited area, which we call the region of interest, or simply the ROI.
-While Telraam S2 can automatically select the ROI it thinks is the best, users are advised to fine-tune the ROI selection themselves, as it has many advantages compared to an automated setting:
+While Telraam S2 can automatically select the ROI it thinks is the best, users are advised to fine-tune the ROI selection themselves (see examples at the bottom of the page), as it has many advantages compared to an automated setting:

 1. A manual ROI setting is permanent (until changed), while an automated selection by the Telraam S2 will happen every time there is a reboot (after a power cycle or a firmware update), and each automatic setting might be slightly different, and in some cases might be sub-optimal.